Clarinetist, Joseph Eller, was appointed as a member of the University of South Carolina

 His hobbies include playing ice hockey, racquetball, snow skiing, and reading.
 He,

-his wife Christie, and their sons, Nick and Alex live in Columbia, SC and are active
+his wife Christie, and their three children live in Columbia, SC and are active members

 Reviews of 'Bach in Time' CD: